uber/tchannel/docs/sthrift.md

 Streaming Thrift allows requests or responses to be streamed over TChannel.

-Streaming Thrift will uses a separate `as` header: `sthrift`, and is based on the standard Thrift protocol, with the only exception being the encoding of arg3 in both the `call req` and `call res`.
+Streaming Thrift will uses a separate `as` header: `sthrift`, and is based on the [standard Thrift arg scheme](thrift.md), with the only exception being the encoding of arg3 in both the `call req` and `call res`.

+ Streaming Thrift methods have the following restrictions:
+  * If the request is streamed, the method IDL should only specify a single argument which should be a struct.
+  * If the response is streamed, the return type of the method should be a struct.
+  * Thrift exceptions must be returned before any streaming results have been sent.

 The encoding of data for streaming arg3 is a 4 byte length-prefixed chunk:
 ```
 chunk~4 chunk~4 chunk~4 ...
 ```

-Each chunk is a Thrift encoded payload using TBinaryProtocol.
-There is no limit to the number of chunks that can be streamed.

-Streaming Thrift methods have the following restrictions:
- * If the request is streamed, the method IDL should only specify a single argument.
-It is suggested that this argument is a struct.
- * Thrift exceptions must be returned before any streaming results have been sent.

 Arguments
 ---------